jkomoros/boardgame/README.md

         <my-complex-card item="{{item}}"></my-complex-card>
     </template>
 </dom-module>
-<boardgame-card card-type="my-card"></boardgame-card>
+<boardgame-card type="my-card"></boardgame-card>
 ```

-When you provide a stack to boardgame-component-stack and then bind the resulting cards' item properties, we will also set the card-type property to be "GAMENAME-deck-DECKNAME-card" where GAMENAME is the name of your game type and DECKNAME is the name of the deck that stack is based on.
+When you provide a stack to boardgame-component-stack and then bind the resulting cards' item properties, we will also set the type property to be "GAMENAME-deck-DECKNAME-card" where GAMENAME is the name of your game type and DECKNAME is the name of the deck that stack is based on.
 This means that the best practice in most game renderers is to provide a "GAMENAME-deck-MYDECK-card" dom-module in the top-level and then everything will work as expected.
 See the debuganimations example for a sample.

 ##### boardgame-fading-text